 The school day begins at 7:40 a.m.
-Tardiness, whether the fault of the child or the parent, will not be tolerated.
+Unexcused tardiness, whether the fault of the child or the parent, will not be tolerated.
 A note explaining the cause of the lateness is required.
 Since excessive tardiness and absences are not conducive to learning good work habits, parents should make every effort to have their child at school every day on time.
 Chronic tardiness and truancy are disruptive to both fellow students and teachers, and therefore will not be tolerated.
-A student who is tardy to school must report to the nurse's office to sign in.
+Students will be given a school detention for each unexcused tardy beyond two.
+This resets at the start of each marking period.
+A student who is tardy to school must report to the Attendance office to sign in,